-All individuals with intellectual and/or developmental disabilities1 (I/DD) have the right to recognition as persons before the law and to enjoy legal capacity on an equal basis with individuals who do not have disabilities in all aspects of life (United Nations Convention on the Rights of Persons with Disabilities (UN CRPD), 2006).
-The personal autonomy, liberty, freedom, and dignity of each individual with I/DD must be respected and supported.
-Legally, each individual adult or emancipated minor is presumed competent to make decisions for himself or herself, and each individual with I/DD should receive the preparation, opportunities, and decision-making supports to develop as a decision-maker over the course of his or her lifetime.
+All individuals with intellectual and/or developmental disabilities1 (IDD) have the right to recognition as persons before the law and to enjoy legal capacity on an equal basis with individuals who do not have disabilities in all aspects of life (United Nations Convention on the Rights of Persons with Disabilities (UN CRPD), 2006).
+The personal autonomy, liberty, freedom, and dignity of each individual with IDD must be respected and supported.
+Legally, each individual adult or emancipated minor is presumed competent to make decisions for himself or herself, and each individual with IDD should receive the preparation, opportunities, and decision-making supports to develop as a decision-maker over the course of his or her lifetime.

-- Current trends presume the decision-making capacity of individuals with I/DD and the preservation of legal capacity as a priority for all people needing assistance with decision-making. - Like their peers without disabilities, individuals with I/DD must be presumed competent; they must also be assisted to develop as decision-makers through education, supports, and life experience.
-Communication challenges should not be misinterpreted as lack of competency to make decisions. - Individuals with I/DD should have access to supports and experiences to learn decisionmaking skills from an early age and throughout their lifetimes in educational and adult life service systems. - Families should have access to information about all options for assisting their family member to make decisions over the life course. - All people, with and without disabilities, have a variety of formal and informal processes available to enact their decisions and preferences, including healthcare proxies and advance directives. - Less restrictive means of decision-making supports (e.g., health-care proxies, advance directives, supported decision-making, powers of attorney, notarized statements, representation agreements, etc.) should be tried and found to be ineffective in ensuring the individual's decision-making capacity before use of guardianship as an option is considered.
+- Current trends presume the decision-making capacity of individuals with IDD and the preservation of legal capacity as a priority for all people needing assistance with decisionmaking. - Like their peers without disabilities, individuals with IDD must be presumed competent; they must also be assisted to develop as decision-makers through education, supports, and life experience.
+Communication challenges should not be misinterpreted as lack of competency to make decisions. - Individuals with IDD should have access to supports and experiences to learn decision-making skills from an early age and throughout their lifetimes in educational and adult life service systems. - Families should have access to information about all options for assisting their family member to make decisions over the life course.